ebartalos/NeuralNetwork/README.md

 ### Part 2

-- Backpropagation demostrated in XOR
+- Backpropagation demonstrated in XOR

 ## How to run

 You need to have Java 17+ with Kotlin installed.
+You also need to have libraries `org.jetbrains.kotlinx:kotlinx-coroutines-core:1.3.2` `org.jetbrains.kotlin:kotlin-reflect:1.8.20` in your project dependencies.

-Just run main in MainEater.
+Run main in MainEater.
 You can select activity in MainEater - Test (showcases already trained network solving eater game) or Train (training network).

-## TODO
-- multhreading for training (whenever I feel like using bullshit called Gradle)

 ## Bug reporting